QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Performance Evaluation and Comparison

 \subsubsection{Scalability Assessment}

 We evaluate scalability through end-to-end (E2E) cryptographic delay, covering both computation and communication in spectrum access, including $\pol$ acquisition, spectrum query, and puzzle retrieval.
-Fig.~\ref{fig:end2enddelay} shows that for few SUs, communication dominates, whereas with more SUs and large DB size, computation becomes the bottleneck.
+Figure~\ref{fig:end2enddelay} shows communication domination for a few SUs, whereas with more SUs and larger DB sizes, computation becomes the bottleneck.
 GPU acceleration overcomes this: $\qpadlenc$ achieves $2.66$–$4.18\times$, $\qpadlftr$ $4.83$–$11.49\times$, and $\qpadloop$ $1.66$–$1.71\times$ speedup for up to $2^{10}$ SUs per grid and time window.
-Although GPU-accelerated $\qpadloop$ yields the best performance, its speedup is smaller due to lower CPU overhead, while the GPU advantage of $\qpadlenc$ and $\qpadlftr$ grows with larger query volumes and DB sizes.
+Although GPU-accelerated $\qpadloop$ achieves the best performance, its speedup is smaller due to lower CPU overhead, while the gains for $\qpadlenc$ and $\qpadlftr$ grow with larger query volumes and DB sizes.